leonardogarciac/api-consumer/README.md

 # API consumer example with Spring Boot
-Use [agify.io](https://agify.io/) API to predict the age of a parson based on a given name.
+Use [agify.io](https://agify.io/) API to predict the age of a person based on a given name.

 ###Build it